baseballyama/openai-gui-utils/README.md

-# OpenAI Chat Visualizer
+# OpenAI GUI Utils

 ## Overview

-OpenAI Chat Visualizer is a utility designed to visualize the messages and responses from OpenAI's Chat API.
+OpenAI GUI Utils is a utility designed to visualize the messages and responses from OpenAI's Chat API.
 It aims to provide an intuitive interface to interact with the API, making it easier to understand the conversation flow.

 ## Live Demo

-Experience it live at: [OpenAI Chat Visualizer Playground](https://baseballyama.github.io/openai-chat-visualizer/)
+Experience it live at: [OpenAI GUI Utils Playground](https://baseballyama.github.io/openai-chat-visualizer/)

 ## Features